A History and Celebration of Swimming the River Thames

 Five years later ‘Queen of the Channel’ Alison Streeter, who has swum the Channel 46 times – more than anyone in the world – took on Kevin’s challenge.
 She completed it in 14 hours, 28 minutes.
 But the recent bye law means it’s unlikely anyone will be allowed to swim all the way along the tidal Thames again.

 Alison has retired from swimming and doesn’t give interviews but her mother Freda kindly agreed to talk to me.

 Back to the bridges – this time London Bridge and Tower Bridge.
 Today’s London Bridge, which opened in 1973, replaced a 19th-century stone-arched bridge – but there were many other bridges before that, going right back to a Roman timber structure.
 In Victorian times a hundred thousand people walked across London Bridge every day.
 A good spot then, if you wanted to swim and needed a crowd.

 It was here in September 1875 that Agnes Beckwith plunged into the Thames.
 The 14-year-old swam all the way to Greenwich.
-This is the (modern day) view of where she would have been heading, first stop Tower Bridge.

 There was a children’s beach at Tower Bridge from the 1930s all the way through the 1960s (with the exception of World War Two).
 King George V said local children would ‘have this tidal playground as their own forever.’
 Thousands of people flocked to the beach on sunny bank holidays for a day out at the ‘sea side.’
 Today the beach is open for two days of the year, thanks to an event organised by the City of London Archaeological Society (COLAS).